3 Reasons Your Brand Needs A Personality

 The best thing a brand writer can do is make their audience smile or tear up.
 A lighthearted and fun tone will help your audience feel comfortable while adding a human element will help your audience feel emotional toward your brand.
 For example, if you’re writing for a moving company don’t just tell your audience that you’re professional.
 Show them your professional ethos through clear and respectful language.
 Then go beyond that.
 Introduce your brand’s pride by sharing a story about going the extra mile, literally, to help a family move.
 At the end of the day, a distinct brand voice will help your audience feel something.
 Because the only thing you don’t want your customers to feel is nothing.

-However, this doesn’t mean you need to be heavy handed in your voice.
+However, this doesn’t mean you need to be heavy-handed in your voice.
 And not every brand will have a really funny or obvious brand voice.
 The most important thing is to really know your audience and understand where they’re coming from.
 The last thing you want to do is write a social media post that shouts, “I’M APPEALING TO MILLENNIALS!
-But I have no idea who millennials are or what they’re interested in . . . ” (Nevermind the fact that millennials is way too broad of an audience.
+But I have no idea who millennials are or what they’re interested in . . . ” (Nevermind the fact that millennials are way too broad of an audience.
 But we’ll write more on audience segmenting another time.)

 If you’re looking to define a brand character that will appeal to your target demographic, we’d love to talk.
 We’ll work with you to refine your brand voice to make sure that you always leave a lasting impression.